HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 `sort_values()` can be modified as follows:
   * Parameter `ascending` (default = True) can be changed to False
-  * Parameter `by` must be set as equal to the name of the column by which the table will be sorted.
+  * Parameter `by` must be set equal to the name of the column by which the table will be sorted.
 For example, to sort the entire table such that the first column appears in descending order, set `by = df.columns[0]` and `ascending = False` as shown above.
-The value for `by` can be set with either `df.columns[index_value]` or the actual text of the column's name itself. `index_value` may be any number from 0 to the number of voices in the table - 1, corresponding to the first and last voice in the piece, respectively.
-To index from the last voice rather than the first, use -1 as the last index, -2 as the second to last index, etc.
+The value for `by` can be set with either `df.columns[index_value]` or the actual text of the column's name itself. `index_value` may be any number from 0 to 1 less than the number of voices in the table, values which corresponding to the first and last voice in the piece, respectively.
+Index values progress forward starting from the first voice as 0, 1, 2 ...
+N, while index values progress backwards starting from the last voice as -1, -2, -3 ... -(N + 1).

 ## Sorting pitches

-We Previously saw how to sort the columns by the **counts** of the pitches in a particular voice.
-But we can also declare a **sort order** for the pitches themselves, then organize the entire data frame in that sequence.
-This will show the voice ranges of each part.
+We previously saw how to sort the pitches by their frequency in a particular voice.
+We are also able to declare a **sort order** for the pitches themselves, then organize the entire data frame in that sequence to show the voice ranges of each part.
+This will providing values of how many times each voice sounded a specific pitch, in a table sorted by pitch order rather than by any voice's requency of pitches.
-We first create a list of the pitches in order (from low to high, in this case).
+First, create a list of the pitches in order (in this case, from the lowest note to the highest).
 Note that music21 (and thus CRIM Intervals) represents **B-flat** as **B-**.  **C-sharp** is **C#**.

   * First, set the order of pitches: